BrakeTester

-BrakeTest is a brake performance meter designed to test the braking performance of vehicles.
-In use the primary gauge shows the current braking of the vehicle with an additional needle to show the maximum braking that has been achieved since the last reset.
-Additional gauges show the current GPS speed and lateral acceleration.
+In use BrakeTest shows a primary gauge displaying the current braking of the vehicle.
+The current GPS speed is also displayed.
 When performing a test a summary of the results is displayed on screen and the full results are stored in a CSV file for easy export if further analysis is required.
+A database is also provided showing a history of your tests.
+Clicking on an item in the database shows the full test result unless that data has already been deleted.

 To use BrakeTest, your device should be securely mounted in the vehicle with the screen oriented so that the on-screen text and gauges are approximately perpendicular to the direction of travel.
-The app will automatically adjust for minor (up to about 45°) differences from exactly perpendicular to the direction of travel if the Auto-detect yaw orientation option is set in the Settings.
-If you do use this option, you must accelerate from standstill in a straight line.
-This allows the Auto-detect yaw option to correctly sense the actual direction of travel of the vehicle.
+The app will automatically adjust for minor (up to about 45°) differences from exactly perpendicular to the direction of travel.
 The device doesn’t have to be perfectly level, approximately level is fine but it must be securely mounted in the vehicle so that the device cannot move when braking.
-The app will operate correctly in any of the four major orientations of the device; choose which one is most convenient for you.
+The app will operate correctly in any of the major orientations of the device; choose which one is most convenient for you.

 Drive to the area where the test is to be performed and start the app.
 This launches the start screen, from where you can launch a test.
 When starting a test, a data page is displayed to allow you to enter details about the test such as vehicle registration or ID, the tester’s name and a test ID.
 When the test page itself is launched after the data is entered, the app performs an internal self-check and automatically levels the device to the gradient at that location.
 If there is a problem with the internal calibration or battery level, the app will warn you accordingly and you will not be able to perform any tests until those errors are rectified.